 • A Registered Member (MBACP) of the British Association for Counselling & Psychotherapy (BACP), the largest body in its sector, which sets standards for therapeutic practice in counselling and psychotherapy.
 My registration number is 084216 and you can find me on the BACP Register of Counsellors and Psychotherapists here.

-• A registered therapist with the National Centre for Eating Disorders (NCFED) so that I can work professionally and ethically with those suffering from eating disorders, as well as with their families and carers.
+• An Affiliate Member of the National Centre for Eating Disorders (NCFED) meaning that I can work professionally and ethically with those suffering from eating disorders, as well as with their families and carers.

 • A Full Member (MNCH (Reg.)) of The National Council for Hypnotherapy, which is the UK’s leading not-for-profit hypnotherapy professional association.